Karimi-Lab/inucs/README.md

 Scalability in `inucs` is achieved primarily by breaking down the data into smaller pieces in different stages of running the program.
 Therefore, at any given time, there is only some manageable chunk of data in memory, and the intermediary results are constantly written on storage space and read back in as needed.

 Some important breakdowns of the data are as follows
-* Input: Interactions between chromosome locations
+* Input: Interaction pairs between chromosome locations

    Broken into chromosomes and orientations (strands ++, --, +-, -+); e.g., for human data that would be 24 chromosomes times 4 orientations, which means 96 data files extracted from original input.